Feline coronavirus: Molecular biology

 Two forms of feline coronavirus are found in nature: enteric (FECV) and FIP (FIPV).
 There are also two different serotypes found with different antigens that produce unique antibodies.
 FCoV serotype I (also called type I) is the most frequent.
 Type I, that can be defined as 'FECV that could mutate to FIPV type I', is responsible for 80% of the infections.
 Typically, serotype I FCoV cultures are difficult to perform, with few resulting studies.
 FCoV serotype II (also called type II) is less frequent and is described as 'FECV type II that can mutate to FIPV type II.'
 FCoV type II is a recombinant virus type I with spike genes (S protein) replacement from FCoV by the canine coronavirus (CCoV) spikes.
-The type II cultures are generally easier to perform, which has resulted in an imbalance of experiments performed with many studies about type II (even though it is a far less common form).

 More recent research points to a common ancestor between FCoV and CCoV.
 This ancestor gradually evolved into FCoV I. An S protein from a yet-unknown virus was passed into the ancestor and gave rise to CCoV, whose S protein was again recombined into FCoV I to form FCoV II.
 CCoV gradually evolved into TGEV.